riichi/chombo.club/_posts/en/2021-06-15-review-e-go-white-tiles.markdown

 ![](/assets/images/review-e-go-white/002-002.jpg)

-Other than for the dirtiness on the third-from-top four of circles, the second one has its carving off-center; other than that, one can see small cracks of the material nearby the carvings (second-from-top three of circles, two topmost fives of circles).
+Other than for the dirtiness on the third-from-top four of circles, the second one has its carving off-center; furthermore, one can see small cracks of the material nearby the carvings (second-from-top three of circles, two topmost fives of circles).
 These two issues are the ones I consider to be the greatest; paradoxically it's a plus, since all of the issues I found are practically unnoticeable during standard play.

 ![](/assets/images/review-e-go-white/002-003.jpg)